laszlo-r/sublime-webloader/README.md

   - linux: `~/.config/sublime-text-2/Webloader`
   - restart Sublime (the console should show a `Webloader:` message if the plugin loaded)
 - open `Webloader/demo/index.html` in a browser (the javascript console should tell if it started watching files)
-- edit `sample.css` with Sublime, and see the changes on the page *as you type*
+- edit `demo.css` with Sublime, and see the changes on the page *as you type*
 - open `index.html` with Sublime, add some text, save it, this should refresh the page
 - if you put this under your webserver (opened as `http://.../index.html`), `.less` files can be updated live too!